-Because of the huge list of features available, you can create any website type that you desire, such as a blog, a business website, an e-commerce store, an online portfolio, a news website, and whatever you want to do honestly.
+Because of the huge list of features available, you can create any website type that you desire, such as a blog like travel blog, a business website, an e-commerce store, an online portfolio, a news website, and whatever you want to do honestly.

 The functionality of the webpage with WordPress gets determined by the plugins that you use, which give it the necessary tools to operate.
 The vast community that is behind this platform has made resources such as plugins and information online about any problem be really easily accessible.

 Sites built on WordPress operate with themes that are specifically made for this platform, and they allow you to change predetermined things like the color or font of the text, some design elements, WordPress widgets, etc. However, not all of them come with SEO fixed and ready to go.

 You need to install plugins so that you can edit the meta tags easily and help to index your site higher in the search engines.